The Homeless ID Project has been helping people who are homeless or experiencing extreme poverty obtain identification for over 29 years.

 - My children need their birth certificates.
 Can I apply for them?

-Yes, you can apply for your child’s birth certificate if you are the parent or legal guardian.
+Yes, you can apply for your child’s birth certificate if you are the parent ( name must be on birth certificate) or legal guardian.
 The same identification rules apply as if you were requesting a copy of your own birth certificate; you will need a copy of your state ID or an accepted alternative, depending on the state.

 - I am worried about my birth certificate being lost or stolen.
 What should I do?